-Exam Board OCR https://ocr.org.uk/qualifications/gcse/computer-science-j277-from-2020/ Introduction The Computer Science GCSE is split into two components: Computer Systems and Computational Thinking, Algorithms and Programming .
+Exam Board OCR https://ocr.org.uk/qualifications/gcse/computer-science-j277-from-2020/ intege.//out.org.and qualification/good/outinputor colonico [277 from 2026/ Introduction The Computer Science GCSE is split into two components: Computer Systems and Computational Thinking, Algorithms and Programming.
 Computer Systems is focused on computer systems covering the physical elements of computer science and the associated theory.
 Computational Thinking, Algorithms and Programming is focused on the core theory of computer science and the application of computer science principles, including programming techniques.
 Computer Science is a practical subject where learners can apply the knowledge and skills learned in the classroom to real-world problems.
 It is an intensely creative subject that involves invention and excitement, helping students to develop the skills to solve problems.
 All students will be given the opportunity to undertake programming tasks during their course of study.
 The Academy uses the Python, high-level programming language and students will develop skills in design, coding, testing and refining programs.
 Who might enjoy this course?
-Any one who enjoys a challenge and can show the determination needed to be successful.
+Anyone who enjoys a challenge and can show the determination needed to be successful.
 It also appeals to students who enjoy mathematics and those who like puzzles and are creative.
 Assessment and examination details Computer Systems: Written paper (1 hour 30 minutes) - 50% of the GCSE Covers - systems architecture, memory, storage, wired and wireless networks, network topologies, protocols and layers, system security, system software, ethical, legal issues.
-Computational Thinking, Algorithms and Programming: Written paper (1 hour 30 minutes) - 50% of the GCSE Covers - algorithms, programming techniques, boolean logic and programming languages and IDE's.
+Computational Thinking, Algorithms and Programming: Written paper (1 hour 30 minutes) - 50% of the GCSE Covers - algorithms, programming techniques, Boolean logic and programming languages and IDE's.
 What skills might I develop?
 The ability to apply basic concepts of Computer Science, e.g. abstraction, decomposition, logic, algorithms.
 Analytical skills and the ability to solve problems.
 This requires students to be able to work independently and within a team.
-A key skill is resilience, the ability to bounce back and just keep going.
+A key skill is resilience, the ability to bounce back and to keep going.
+Key subject terminology must be used in the exams.
 Progression routes and opportunities with Computer Science?
-Computer Science has a clear path way through to A Level and beyond.
-The IT industry has many opportunities for able and determined people, in a number of exciting and different roles.
+Computer Science has a clear path way through to A-Level and beyond.
+The IT industry has many opportunities for able and determined people, in a number of exciting and different roles, including: Programmers, Analysts, Project Managers, System Administrators, Data Architects, Network Engineers and many more.
 Further information can be obtained from: Mr Clarke

-Design Technology Food Preparation & Nutrition
+Design Technology:Food Preparation & Nutrition